Sudheesh-dev/notes-api-nestjs/README.md

 <h2>Swagger Documentation</h2>
-<h3>Rate Limiting</h3>

-- Each end point has a rate limit of 3 requests per 5 seconds

 <p>
   The Swagger documentation for this API can be accessed by navigating to <code>http://localhost:3001/api/docs</code> from the broser when the server is running locally.
 </p>